Living Green House, Solar Panels and Gardens

 - Recycled building materials, including salvaged lumber and wood-like siding made from recycled paper.

-- Alternatives to PVC piping and to treated lumber for decking.
+- Alternatives to PVC piping.

 - Roofs covered with living plants, which both insulate and reduce water runoff, that can be installed on homes, garages, sheds, porches or businesses.

 - Solar photovoltaic panels, a solar water heater, passive solar heating and radiant floor heating, daylighting and natural ventilation.

 - Alternative wall systems and alternative insulation systems.